SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/About_DMS_Security/Encryption_in_DataMiner.md

 ### Inter-DataMiner

-When a DataMiner System consists of multiple DataMiner nodes, inter-node communication flows through a .NET Remoting channel.
-By default, this is encrypted using the Rijndael algorithm (256-bit key, CBC mode).
+When a DataMiner System consists of multiple DataMiner nodes, inter-node communication flows through a .NET Remoting channel by default.
+This is encrypted using the Rijndael algorithm (256-bit key, CBC mode).
 The encryption key is negotiated over a 2048-bit RSA-secured communication channel.
+It is also possible to [configure DataMiner to use gRPC instead of .Net Remoting](xref:DataMiner_hardening_guide#grpc).

 ### Data acquisition